In this article:

 PTSD Meaning: What Is PTSD?

-In popular culture, people sometimes use the terms “PTSD” and “trauma” hyperbolically and interchangeably.
+PTSD, or post-traumatic stress disorder, is a diagnosable mental health condition.
+In popular culture, however, people sometimes use the terms “PTSD” and “trauma” hyperbolically and interchangeably.

 Despite this casual usage, PTSD is a mental health condition that should be diagnosed by a professional.
 It’s characterized by specific criteria and symptoms, which develop after someone experiences a traumatic event.